etido/http-server-cache/README.md

 ##Try the demo site :
 <pre>
-<a href="http://http-server-cache.eu01.aws.af.cm/?key=isitchristmas" title= "is it christmas" > Demo: get cache for isitchristmas key </a>
+<a href="http://http-server-cache.eu01.aws.af.cm/cache?key=isitchristmas" title="is it christmas">Demo: get cache for isitchristmas key</a>
 </pre>